jdoyle5/photosphere/README.md

 ![demo3](https://github.com/jdoyle5/photosphere/blob/master/dynamic-columns.gif)

 ## Future Additions
 ### Upload Photos
-User upload of photos (Plan on being GA 3-4 weeks from now)
+Utilization of Cloudinary's photo upload feature that will allow the user to grag and drop photos to upload.
+(Plan on being GA 3-4 weeks from now)
 ### Add Albums
 User creation of albums of photos
 ### Implementation of Stripe
 Users will be allowed to buy and sell photos from their gallery using Stripe.
+### Infinite Scroll
+Loading each individual photo from the database can be very time consuming and makes for an unpleasant user experience.
+Implementing infinite scroll will load only the photos that will be seen on the page at that time.
+Once the user starts scrolling, more photos will be loaded on to the page.
+### User Profile Images
+Users will be able to have their own profile image to be displayed.
+(Plan on being GA 3-4 weeks from now)